-- 7. Click Linkage Method tab to select the linkage method taken for intrusion detection, Notify Surveillance Center, Send Email, Upload to FTP/Memory Card/NAS, Trigger Alarm Output and Trigger Recording are selectable.
-Refer to Section 5.2.1 Configuring Motion Detection. - 8.
+- 7. Click Arming Schedule tab to enter the arming schedule setting interface.
+The time schedule configuration is the same as the settings of the arming schedule for motion detection.
+Refer to Section 5.2.1 Configuring Motion Detection for more details. - 8.
+Click Linkage Method tab to select the linkage method taken for intrusion detection, Notify Surveillance Center, Send Email, Upload to FTP/Memory Card/NAS, Trigger Alarm Output, Trigger Recording, Smart Tracking, White Light Flashing, and Audible Warning are selectable. - For speed dome, you can also choose to link smart tracking.
+Smart Tracking should be configured in advance. - For certain models, White Light Flashing and Audible Warning are supported.
+Refer to Section 5.2.1 Configuring Motion Detection for detailed configuration. - 9.
 Click to save the settings.